Онлайн трансляция | 12 сентября

 Lavra in the Christian history

-According to the ancient Church Tradition, in his travel with the Christian message in the Skythian land, saint Apostle Andrew the First-Called (Protocletos) blessed the hilly Dnieper riverside and turned to his disciples with such words: “Do you see these hills?
+According to the ancient Church Tradition, in his travel with the Christian message in the Skythian land, Saint Apostle Andrew the First-Called (Protocletos) blessed the hilly Dnieper riverside and turned to his disciples with such words: “Do you see these hills?
 God’s grace will shine over these hills, and a great city is to be founded, and many churches to be raised by God.”
-Thereupon, the Lavra monastery together with the first churches of Kievan Rus became the fulfillment of the prescient words of the Apostle.
+Thereupon, the Lavra monastery and the first churches of Kyivan Rus fulfilled the prescient words of the Apostle.

-In 1051, during the reign of Yaroslav the Wise and metropolitan service of saint Hilarion (ссылка), the Kiev-Caves Lavra began its existence by God’s Providence in Kiev, the capital.
-Under the miraculous decree of the Queen of Heaven Who came as vision to the spiritual father of venerable Anthony on the far Athos Mount, and under the blessing of venerable Anthony himself the monastery was arranged and became inexhaustible source of prayer.
+In 1051, during the reign of Yaroslav the Wise and metropolitan service of saint Hilarion, the Kyiv-Caves Lavra began its existence by God’s Providence in Kyiv, the capital.
+Under the miraculous decree of the Queen of Heaven Who came as vision to the spiritual father of venerable Anthony on the far Athos Mount, and under the blessing of venerable Anthony himself the monastery was arranged and became an inexhaustible source of prayer.

 The highly spiritual act of venerable Anthony became widely known and attracted citizens who arrived to him to receive blessing and spiritual advice.
-Among the frequenters of the caves monastery there were prince Iziaslaf, the son of Yaroslav the Wise, and the Kievan grand people who donated for construction of the on-land church and cells, when the caves became tight because of the fast growing count of the brethren.
+Among the frequenters of the caves monastery, there were prince Iziaslaf, the son of Yaroslav the Wise, and the Kyivan grand people who donated for construction of the on-land church and cells, when the caves became tight because of the fast-growing count of the brethren.
 It was around 1062, when venerable Anthony appointed venerable Barlaam as hegumen and retreated to a distant cave for forty years.

-The monks of the Kiev-Caves Monastery and first of all the recluses were distinguished by high morality and devotion.
+The monks of the Kyiv-Caves Monastery and first of all the recluses were distinguished by high morality and devotion.
 This attracted educated and noble people to the Lavra.
 The monastery became the peculiar academy of the Orthodox hierarchs.
-Till the beginning of the 13th century, fifty bishops from among the monastery monks were appointed to different corners of Kievan Rus.
+Till the beginning of the 13th century, fifty bishops from among the monastery monks were appointed to different corners of Kyivan Rus.

-The sermons and appeals of the monks to princes were often directed against dissentions tearing up Kievan Rus, calling to save the integrity of the grand-prince power and the order of inheriting the grand prince throne by the representatives of the Kievan dynasty.
+The sermons and appeals of the monks to princes were often directed against dissentions tearing up Kyivan Rus’, calling to save the integrity of the grand-prince power and the order of inheriting the grand-prince throne by the representatives of the Kyivan dynasty.

-The Kiev-Caves Monastery is related to springing chronicle-writing.
+The Kyiv-Caves Monastery is related to springing of chronicle-writing.
 Venerable Nikon, hegumen of the Caves Monastery was the first known chronicler.
 Venerable Nestor the Chronicler is considered to be the author of the genial Tale of Bygone Years Caves Chronicle accomplished in 1113.
-In the first quarter of the 13th century, the unique piece of work was created in the monastery, the Kiev-Caves Patericon, based on the narratives of monk Polycarp and the letters of Vladimir-Suzdalian bishop Simon.
+In the first quarter of the 13th century, the unique piece of work was created in the monastery, the Kyiv-Caves Patericon, based on the narratives of monk Polycarp and the letters of Vladimir-Suzdalian bishop Simon.

 The Caves Monastery had the deserved recognition not only in Rus, but also in Poland, Armenia, Byzantine Empire, Bulgaria and other countries, it took significant part in uniting the East Slavic lands, being the spiritual, social, cultural and educational center.

-Beginning from the 40es of the 13th century and till the beginning of the 14th century, the Kiev-Caves Lavra witnessed Tatar Mongol Yoke and suffered disasters together with the civilians.
-The khans of the Golden Horde by all means tried to avoid the revival of Kiev, understanding the importance of the city for the East Slavs.
-The monastery as well as the whole Kiev were strongly harmed by the Tatar Yoke also in 1399 and 1416.
+Beginning from the 40es of the 13th century and till the beginning of the 14th century, the Kyiv-Caves Lavra witnessed Tatar Mongol Yoke and suffered disasters together with the civilians.
+The khans of the Golden Horde by all means tried to avoid the revival of Kyiv, understanding the importance of the city for the East Slavs.
+The monastery as well as the whole Kyiv were strongly harmed by the Tatar Yoke also in 1399 and 1416.
 The remaining sources which narrate of the Lavra’s life during that period are very rare.
-Since Genghis Khan and his successors were superstitious and respected divinities of different religions, with their patience to another faith there is a reason to believe that monastery life and divine services did not suspend.
+Since Genghis Khan and his successors were superstitious and respected divinities of different religions, with their patience to another faith, there is a reason to believe that monastery life and divine services did not suspend.

 Metropolitan Macarius (Bulgakov) considers that monks lived not in the very monastery but around it, “in wilderness and forests, in isolated caves, and met secretly in one aisle of the church saved from destruction to perform divine service.“

-Rare Rus monarch passed over the Kiev-Caves Lavra: Aleksey Mikhaylovich, Peter the Great, Catherine II, Anne of Russia, Nicholas I and Nicholas II, Alexander I, Alexander II, Alexander III, Pavel, Elizabeth… When visiting the Lavra, the monarchs as well as their subjects took blessing of the prior and put mouth to his hand.
+Rare Rus’ monarch passed over the Kyiv-Caves Lavra.
+When visiting the Lavra, the monarchs as well as their subjects took blessing of the prior and put their mouth to his hand.
 The Romanovs presented gifts to the monastery personally or with their envoys, including golden crosses and lampads, covers for the liturgical and prayer books spangled with diamonds, goldwork robes, brocade and cypress sepultures for the venerables in dormition.

 There are the names of the great princes among the grantors, including count Sheremetyev and princess Gagarina, count Rumyantsev-Zadunayskyi buried in the Dormition Church, and prince Potyomkin, getman Mazepa, countess Orlova-Chesmenskaya and hundreds of other.
 Substantial sums for the Lavra maintenance were granted by the noblemen, merchants, manufacturers and foreigners.
 Even common people in their quite humble station considered donations from their savings to the Lavra the duty of the Christian.